 I had seen her before in the street but we had not met or spoken other than to say hi.
 I filled the cup she was carrying with sugar and she then invited me over to her place for coffee.
 We chatted through the evening and spent the night together, but things didn't really work between us and the next morning I returned home.

-I was now into the third day, but at this point that had not crossed my mind.
+I was now into the third day, but at this point that fact had not crossed my mind.
 I spent most of the day out in the summer warmth, returning home in time to collect my guitar and walk around the few streets to where I had been invited to the party by the girl with the washing machine.

 I met the young child's father, two guys I didn't know and another girl who was there.
-I played around on the guitar, drank a few beers and rolled a few joints from some hash I had, then as the night got later I bid my farewells and went home.
+I played around on the guitar, drank a few beers and rolled a few joints from some hash I had, then as the night got later bid my farewells and went home.

 I'd been home perhaps a half hour when the doorbell rang and I found the woman who'd been at the party standing alone at my door.
 She was holding my tobacco tin and said I'd left it behind.
 I was surprised to see her as I didn't recall telling anyone exactly where I lived and stood there like an idiot for a minute before she said: "Aren't you going to invite me in?"

 The remainder of the hash was still in the tin.
-We chatted for a while then spent a happy time in bed together.
+We chatted for a while then spent a happy night together.
 The next morning, she had to leave as she was due to move to a new house in Slade Green, where her young daughter would soon start school.
 I was sad to see her leave, but she wrote down an address and said to visit her in a week or two when she'd settled in.

 Unsettled by not having become aware sooner, I hurried from the park to get home and look again at the book.